We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 A reliable internet connection

 VoIP is very feature-rich and efficient, but its true potential can only be realized with a reliable and fast internet connection.
 It goes without saying that you need to test your connection prior to letting all VoIP data run on it.
 A good first step is to verify that you are actually getting the upload and download speeds advertised by your service provider.
 After that, you can calculate the latency and jitter values to see whether they fall within the accepted ranges.
 There are plenty of VoIP readiness testing applications available online for free that let you can test your connection and figure out whether you are ready to make the switch or not.
+In addition to all of the above, you can also implement a virtual local area network (VLAN) to separate the voice and data traffic on your network.
+By doing so, you will be able to segment your physical network into two virtual networks: one for data and one for voice.
+This is important because it will ensure that your call quality will never be affected because of increased data usage.
+Separating your traffic lets you, for example, place high-quality calls without any latencies or delays, even when huge files are downloaded on the network.

 Get wired